Last Updated on January 7, 2023 by Kayla

 Self-awareness is recognizing your thoughts, actions, and emotions and how they align with your personal values and aspirations.

 Self-awareness involves focusing on the present moment and aligning what you do with what you desire.
+This is especially important when it comes to manifesting weight loss.

 For instance, you value your health yet choose most meals from a drive-thru menu and neglect sleep and exercise.
 I’m sorry, but you have mismatched priorities, my friend.